-Movie-watching, once a deeply engaging experience, is losing its allure among today’s youth, as short-form content on platforms like TikTok and Instagram reshapes how they consume media.
+Movie-watching, once a deeply engaging experience, is losing its allure among today’s youth, as short-form content on platforms like TikTok and Instagram reshape how they consume media.
 For many teens accustomed to bite-sized entertainment, the idea of sitting through a full-length film feels increasingly daunting.

 Social media’s rapid pace and endless novelty appeal especially to younger audiences, who often spend hours scrolling through curated feeds.
 This constant exposure to brief, high-intensity content conditions teens to crave instant gratification, making the slower pacing and layered narratives of movies seem tedious by comparison.